ash-project/ash/documentation/introduction/getting_started_phx.md

 +  end
 ```

-Now you can tell ash to generate the migrations from you API
+Now you can tell ash to generate the migrations from your API

 ```shell
 mix ash_postgres.generate_migrations --apis MyApp.Api